snpsuen/Kubeflow_quickstart/README.md

 #### 5. Prepare a docker image for creation of the Trainjob and Trainingruntime CRDs

 Create another docker image that includes the binaries kubectl.
-The command will be executed in a container running from the image to create the Trainingruntime and TrainJob CRDs as defined in step 4.
+The command *kubectl apply -f manifests.yaml* will be executed in a container running from the image to create the Trainingruntime and TrainJob CRDs as defined in step 4.
 Such a container will be deployed inside a pipeline run pod served by Kubectl Pipelines.

-More specifically, the docker image is based on python:3.10-slim with the binaries /usr/local/bin/kubectl installed.
+More specifically, the docker image is based on python:3.10-slim with the binaries /usr/local/bin/kubectl installed overlay.

 ```
 cat > Dockerfile <<EOF